Deb Haaland Confirmed As First Native American Cabinet Secretary

-Category: World Politics Hits: 4When Deb Haaland was first nominated by Joe Biden to head the Department of the Interior, a friend who lives in New Mexico and works with Native tribes told me how conflicted he was: "I hate to lose her as our representative, because she's so good.
+Category: World Politics Hits: 7When Deb Haaland was first nominated by Joe Biden to head the Department of the Interior, a friend who lives in New Mexico and works with Native tribes told me how conflicted he was: "I hate to lose her as our representative, because she's so good.
 But our loss is the country's gain."
 And another friend, a Native attorney, said it was hard to express how happy it made her.
 "Representation matters."
 What a long, strange trip it's been, as someone once said.
 I just keep thinking of how many ways we screwed the Indians, and this is a big step toward fixing that.
 Secretary Haaland, an enrolled member of the Laguna Pueblo, will be an advocate for people and the earth, not the oil lobby: My friend @DebHaalandNM believes in preserving our public lands for generations to come.
 And she can help the federal government honor its promises to tribal nations.
 She’s going to be an incredible @Interior Secretary. #DebForInterior pic.twitter.com/eSWGsCNM01 — Elizabeth Warren (@SenWarren) March 15, 2021

 Read more https://crooksandliars.com/2021/03/deb-haaland-confirmed-first-native